danfranklinusa/gamesparks-docs/MARKDOWN/API Documentation/Request API/Store/ListVirtualGoodsRequest.md

 ### BundledGood

-A collection of arbitrary data that can be added to a message via a Cloud Code script.
+One of possibly many Virtual Goods bundled with this Virtual Good.

 Parameter | Type | Description
 --------- | ---- | -----------
-qty | number | The number of items bundled shortCode | string | The shortCode of the bundled good
+qty | number | The quantity of this bundled good shortCode | string | The shortCode of the bundled good